MayoDuckPy/CMPUT404-assignment-websockets/README.md

 Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.

+`sockets.py` and `static/index.html` are licensed under the Apache 2 license by Michael Huang.

 freetests.py is LICENSE'D under a BSD-like license:

 From ws4py

-Copyright (c) 2011-2014, Sylvain Hellegouarch, Abram Hindle All rights reserved.
+Copyright (c) 2011-2014, Sylvain Hellegouarch, Abram Hindle Copyright (c) 2022, Michael Huang
+All rights reserved.

 Redistribution and use in source and binary forms, with or without